Mitesh-1710/geekster-springboot-projects/README.md

 - Project Summary :
 ```
-  This is a Spring Boot project of University Event Management System.
-University can register their Student and Event data by filling the required information.
+  This is a Spring Boot project of Stock Management System.
+Company can register their Stocks by filling the required information.
-  Upon registration basic validation applied to filled data if all the validation passes then and only then a data is registered into the system.
+  Upon registration basic validation applied to filled data if all the validation passes then and only then a stock is registered into the system.
-  University can able to fetch their saved Student and Event information , can able to update the information ,
+  Company can able to fetch their saved Stocks information , can able to update the information ,
-  as well as can able to unregister the Student and Event from the system if they want to.
-University can also be able to filter Event data based on selected date.
+  as well as can able to delete the Stocks from the system based on client count of the stock.
+Company can also be able to filter the Stocks data based on Stock type , market cap , price , registration date.
 ```